jina-ai/docsQA-ui/src/docs/integration.md

 ### Tip text
 By default the tip text is "Hi there 👋 Ask our docs!".
 If you want override it, input some new text.

+### Unknown Answer
+By default the unknown answer message is "😵‍💫 I'm sorry but I don't know the answer.".
+If you want to override it, input the new text, and you can also add a URL to link the user to one specific page, like GitHub issue page.

 ### Target
 By default the reference links open to `_self`.
 You can override this behavior by selecting other options.
 Just like a normal `<a>` tag, for example `target="_blank"` will open the reference links in a new tab.

 ### Greeting
 When you open the `<doc-bot>`, you will find a short intro headline and a set of sample questions.